vanzeez/HelloWorld/README.md

 - 👋 Hi, I’m Vanshika Gupta!
-- 👩‍🎓 I'm a first year undergrad student currently majoring in ECE with a minor in CS
+- 👩‍🎓 I'm a first year undergrad student currently majoring in Information Technology
 - ⭐ I’m an Aspiring Full Stack Developer with a passion for Technology👩‍💻 & Design👩‍🎨

 - 💻 My Tech Stack -